who we are

 Our Meeting House, a National Historic Landmark, has stood on Hingham’s Main Street since 1681.
-It is the only Meeting House built in the 17th century in the United States that still exists.
+It is the only remaining 17th-century Puritan meeting house in the U.S.

 Our community encourages personal spiritual growth through worship, engagement and service to others.

 We do not require adherence to a specific creed.
 We affirm the Unitarian Universalist (UU) Principles and Sources, and we support each individual's unique search for truth and meaning.
 We are proud that our community is both a "Welcoming Congregation" and a "Green Sanctuary," both official designations from the Unitarian Universalist Association.
 We cherish diversity of religious backgrounds, racial and cultural identities or backgrounds, ethnicities, national origins, ages, ranges of ability, sexual orientations, gender expressions, financial means, educations, and political perspectives.
 We welcome all to share in congregational life.